aglover/droid-migrate/README.md

 Next, open a terminal in the root of a desired Android project.
 Droid Migrate will create a number of assets for you depending on what command you issue.

-If you are creating an initial migration -- i.e. on App create, for example, then you'll need to initialize Droid Migrate like so:
+If you are creating an initial migration -- i.e. on app create, for example, then you'll need to initialize Droid Migrate like so:

 ```
 droid-migrate init -d <your database name> -p <some Java package>